 What the Commission on Accreditation of Healthcare Management Education (CAHME) Says

-The Commission on Accreditation of Healthcare Management Education (CAHME), the only accrediting agency for graduate healthcare management degrees in the U.S., makes no distinction between health administration and healthcare management degrees.
+The Commission on Accreditation of Healthcare Management Education (CAHME), the only accrediting agency for master’s-level healthcare management degrees in the U.S., makes no distinction between health administration and healthcare management degrees.

 All CAHME-accredited programs must meet the same curriculum requirements as set forth by CAHME, with no distinction made between institutions that utilize the term health administration and those that utilize the term healthcare management for their degree programs.